 Known technically as the 500A equipment group, the Boss 302 trim is undoubtedly a variant that was designed for spirited use on the track.
 While there are enough creature comforts to make it a liveable daily driver, there’s nothing luxurious about the cabin.
 The Recaro seats are 4-way manually adjustable, but you do get power windows, locks, and mirrors.
 Dark aluminum trim on the instrument panel and a unique gauge cluster further differentiate the Boss 302 from more run-of-the-mill Mustangs.
 Also unique to the Boss 302 is the black 8-ball-style shift knob on the short throw shifter.

 You don’t have to make any sacrifices in the cabin compared to a regular Mustang GT though.
-You’ll still get SYNC and a 4.2” color LCD display instrument cluster with MyColor illumination and Track Apps.
-There are steering wheel-mounted controls for cruise, audio, and the information screen.
-The closest thing to an elegant or luxurious touch for this interior is Alcantara microsuede on the steering wheel and optional sport seats.
+You’ll still get Bluetooth connectivity through the SYNC infotainment system.
+Plus, there's a 4.2” color LCD display instrument cluster with MyColor illumination and Track Apps.
+Steering wheel-mounted controls let you adjust the cruise settings, audio, and the information screen.
+For a luxurious touch, you can get Alcantara microsuede on the steering wheel and optional sport seats.

 The only options, apart from the addition of the Laguna Seca package, were the Recaro bucket seats, which came with a Torsen helical differential, and Boss 302 car cover with embroidered floor mats.
 The Torsen diff came standard on all Laguna Secas.